Can dogs eat black olives?

 Olives aren’t ready for consumption until after processing.

-Now we know what an olive is, let’s look at a couple of aspects.
+Now that we know what an olive is, let’s look at several aspects.

 Can dogs eat olives_ Roxie wants to know